Repurposed Drawer Shadow Box

 Glue Picture Frame onto Drawer

-Drywall Mud vs Wood Filler
+Drywall Mud or Wood Filler?

 Getting Ready to Paint the Repurposed Drawer Shadow Box